kristian-lange-tw/JATOS_docs_v3/pages/Example-Studies.md

 ### Study, Group, and Batch Session Example Study

-In this example we show JATOS' three different session types in action (see [[Session Data Three Types]] for more information).
+In this example we show JATOS' three different session types in action (see [Session Data - Three Types](Session-Data-Three-Types.html) for more information).

 ![Screenshot Study, Group, and Batch Session Example Study](images/example-studies/ChatExample_4.png){:width="300"}